dbaibighAbdo/DEVMATE/README.md

 - [OpenAI API](https://platform.openai.com/) (or any LLM backend)
 - GitHub API (for repository search & retrieval)
 - Python **3.11+**

----

-## 🧠 Agent Architecture
-The system follows a **Supervisor–Worker** pattern:

-1. **Supervisor Agent**
-   - Receives user input.
-   - Decides whether to trigger GitHub search or request direct code assistance.

-2. **Search GitHub Agent**
-   - Uses the GitHub API to search for repositories.
-   - Returns the most relevant repositories with descriptions.

-3. **Project Assistant Agent**
-   - If a repo is provided: downloads & analyzes it.
-   - If no repo is provided: assists with debugging or optimizing code.
-   - Produces structured, step-by-step outputs.

 ----------------------------------------------------------------------------------------------------------
 ![System Architecture](output.png)